-A Malaysian, aged 53 years, was first appointed as an Independent Non-Executive Director of the Company on 25 July 2013.
-He was appointed as the Chairman of the Audit Committee and a member of Remuneration and Nomination Committees on 24 September 2013.
+A Malaysian, aged 54 years, was first appointed as an Independent Non-Executive Director of the Company on 25 July 2013.
+He was appointed as the Chairman of the Audit Committee and a member of Remuneration and Nomination on 24 September 2013.
 He was subsequently appointed as Chairman of the Board of Directors on 16 October 2013.
-He has attended all the two Board meetings held since his appointment.
+He has attended all four Board meetings held during the financial year.